0x384c0/CoinStatsApplication/README.md

 1. ViewModel executes Use case.
 1. Use case obtains data from Repository
 1. Repository returns data from a Data Source.
-1. Information flows back to the UI where we display the list of posts.
+1. Information flows back to the UI where we display the list of coins.

 ### Data Source

 1. [Android Paging Library](https://developer.android.com/jetpack/androidx/releases/paging#paging-*-3.0.0) is used for paging and caching
 1. Local Database is a single source of truth
-1. [RemoteMediator](app/src/main/java/com/coinstats/app/data/repository/paging/PageKeyedRemoteMediator.kt) loads data to Database, when app has run out of cached data
+1. [RemoteMediator](/app/src/main/java/com/coinstats/app/data/repository/paging/PageKeyedRemoteMediator.kt) loads data to Database, when app has run out of cached data
 1. Database will be invalidated, when user refreshes the list
 1. search by keywords occur only within PagingSource
 1. PagingSource is implemented with Room